 If two children are unsure if they have the same mother and the same father and it’s possible they share neither, they would need to be tested as full siblings vs. unrelated.

-A twin zygosity test is a Sibling DNA test that can determine whether two siblings are identical or fraternal twins.
-Testing of the parents is not necessary.
+A twin zygosity test is DNA Siblingship testing that can determine whether two siblings are identical or fraternal twins.
+Also, testing of the parents is not necessary.